Design-based theory for Lasso adjustment in randomized block experiments and rerandomized experiments: Abstract

 \section{Abstract}

-Blocking, a special case of rerandomization, is routinely implemented in the design stage of randomized experiments to balance baseline covariates.
-Regression adjustment is highly encouraged in the analysis stage to adjust for the remaining covariate imbalances.
-Researchers have recommended combining these techniques; however, the research on this combination in a randomization-based inference framework with a large number of covariates is limited.
-This paper proposes several methods that combine the blocking, rerandomization, and regression adjustment techniques in randomized experiments with high-dimensional covariates.
-In the design stage, we suggest the implementation of blocking or rerandomization or both techniques to balance a fixed number of covariates most relevant to the outcomes.
-For the analysis stage, we propose regression adjustment methods based on the Lasso to adjust for the remaining imbalances in the additional high-dimensional covariates.
-Moreover, we establish the asymptotic properties of the proposed Lasso-adjusted average treatment effect estimators and outline conditions under which these estimators are more efficient than the unadjusted estimators.
-In addition, we provide conservative variance estimators to facilitate valid inferences.
-Our analysis is randomization-based, allowing the outcome data generating models to be mis-specified.
-Simulation studies and two real data analyses demonstrate the advantages of the proposed methods.
+Blocking, a special case of rerandomization, is routinely implemented in the design stage of randomized experiments to balance the baseline covariates.
+This study proposes a regression adjustment method based on the least absolute shrinkage and selection operator (Lasso) to efficiently estimate the average treatment effect in randomized block experiments with high-dimensional covariates.
+We derive the asymptotic properties of the proposed estimator and outline the conditions under which this estimator is more efficient than the unadjusted one.
+We provide a conservative variance estimator to facilitate valid inferences.
+Our framework allows one treated or control unit in some blocks and heterogeneous propensity scores across blocks, thus including paired experiments and finely stratified experiments as special cases.
+We further accommodate rerandomized experiments and a combination of blocking and rerandomization.
+Moreover, our analysis allows both the number of blocks and block sizes to tend to infinity, as well as heterogeneous treatment effects across blocks without assuming a true outcome data-generating model.
+Simulation studies and two real-data analyses demonstrate the advantages of the proposed method.